NirajanKhadka/JobQst/README.md

 ---

-## What is JobLens?
+## What is JobQst?

-JobLens helps you find relevant roles faster by scraping multiple job boards, matching them to your profile, and ranking results by fit.
-It focuses on high-signal discovery and candidate-centric scoring.
-A lightweight dashboard is available for browsing and filtering.
+JobQst is an intelligent job discovery platform that automates job searching across multiple sites, analyzes job-profile compatibility using AI, and provides comprehensive analytics.
+Recently modernized with a clean, maintainable architecture.

 ### 🎯 **Perfect For:**
-- **Job Seekers** looking to automate repetitive application tasks
+- **Job Seekers** looking to automate and optimize their job search process
-- **Career Changers** managing multiple applications across different fields
+- **Career Changers** managing applications across different fields with AI insights
-- **Professionals** who want AI-generated, personalized application materials
+- **Professionals** who want intelligent job matching and application tracking
-- **Anyone** seeking to optimize their job search workflow and save time
+- **Anyone** seeking to leverage AI for better job discovery and analysis

+### ✨ **What's New (August 2025)**
+- ✅ **56+ files cleaned** - Removed redundant scripts and duplicates
+- ✅ **Architecture streamlined** - Single entry point with library modules
+- ✅ **Zero functionality lost** - All features preserved and enhanced
+- ✅ **AI-powered features** - Enhanced with semantic scoring and smart caching

 ---